vibetrace/api/README.markdown

 Vibetrace allows apps to register in a programatic way using the endpoint described in this section.

-**NOTE** Registration process is a multi-step process starting with a successfull `POST` api call.
+**NOTE** The registration process has multiple steps.
+After a successfull `POST` api call.
 Vibetrace will then contact you, enable the app and start the integration process.

 1. `POST https://app.vibetrace.com/api/v3/apps`